 So the marketing content that you plan, create and deploy should align with each of these persona and how it meets their needs as they move through a sales funnel from a suspect to prospect to a converted and paying customer.

-Lee Oden, CEO, TopRank Online Marketing, expands on the value of a buyer persona and how to utilize it as a strategic component to your online marketing.
+Lee Oden, CEO of TopRank Online Marketing, shares how a buyer persona can be used as a strategic component in online marketing.

 Who are you talking to?

 Are you defining your target prospect with a detailed buyer persona before you begin any content creation?
-Please share your tips and/or best practices.
+Share what’s working for you.